Tia-Ali/character-casting-booth/HTML_tutorial/HTML_intro.md

   <p><em>The Hobbit</em> by J.R.R.
 Tolkien</p>
 </div>
 ```

+Div tags are particularly useful when used with CSS, as you'll see in the next tutorial.

 [Click here for an HTML Cheat Sheet for quick reference for a range of tags](HTML_tags_cheatsheet.md)